Home / Toolbox Talks / Fatigue Management Toolbox Talk

 1. Encourage Open Communication About Fatigue

-Workers should feel comfortable reporting fatigue without fear of consequences.
+To ensure everyone can work safely, workers should feel comfortable reporting fatigue without fear of consequences.
 A workplace culture that prioritizes safety over productivity reduces the likelihood of accidents caused by exhaustion.

 Long-Term Strategies for Fatigue Management